Sunday, August 4, 2013

 I will be doing a cruise this Fall, and I am scheduled to record an acoustic Traditional Music album in London this year.

-Monika: At what age did you transition into a woman?
-Was it a difficult process?
-Did you have any support from your family or friends?
-Did it have any impact on your job situation?
+Monika: At what age did you transition to living as a woman?
+Was the process challenging for you?
+Did you receive support from your family and friends, and how did it affect your job situation?

 Calpernia: I always had a feminine soul, but was forced to suppress myself throughout my youth.
 I finally began social transition in my early 20's, after I left my years as a military Combat Medic in the Navy Hospital Corps to become a stage performer.
 I began medical and legal transition in my mid-to-late 20's.